Paypal Payment Option

 The picture below (of an Aniston pup) playing with it's new owner's heeler which is an example of the "black" heeler color...(I do not own this black heeler)

-with my granddaughter, Hannah and Sara (the owner of Jess).
-Pfeiffer is under her right arm and Foxy under her leftAniston is the only one missing from the above picture as she was off visiting the neighbor, I guess.
+with my granddaughter, Hannah and Sara.
+Pfeiffer is under her right arm and Foxy under her leftAniston is missing from the above picture as she was off visiting the neighbor, I guess.
 This is her below, camping

 McConaughey in front, Sarandon on the left with Swayze in front of Hannah, her left hand on Swift and Chloe in front of the birdbath

-Red (she is a heeler, but is fixed and about 15 years old now).
-She wandered onto our property 14 years ago so we are guessing at her age.
+Red (she was a heeler, but was fixed; born in 1998 best we can figure).
+She wandered onto our property so we are guessing at her age.

-Dakota (she is half Queensland, fixed and about 13 years old now).
-We got her at a year old.
+Dakota (she is half Queensland, spayed, and about 16 years old now).
+We got her at a year old as a rescue.
+Still roaming around.

 Palomino ( my baby... and a real boy, not a dog)...Corgi/Lab mix???
-He is also fixed and was adopted at 6 wks old
+He is neutered and was adopted at 6 wks old

 More pics of our Breeding Queensland Heelers: